ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Plot Points/The Eternal Flame.md

 The eternal flame is not exactly what it seems either.
 From what I heard it could be a greater being... the 7th greater being to be exact and it serves as the source of energy that powers the barrier surrounding the island."
 Probably The Golem is the 7th Greater Being, not the Flame.

+The Eternal Flame is on Solimbus in the Unknown Sea.

 There can only ever be seven Immortals of the Eternal Flame using stone hearts.
 Immortals from this method are Stoneskin.

 "The golem and the heart of the phenix grants you eternal life.
 You are the xth Stoneskin."